 It would appear that Kadazan modern history commenced with events when they refused to recognise the rule of the Brunei overlords (pangirans).
-They reluctantly paid tax to the Bruneis in the form of rice grains.(1)
+They were forced to pay tax to the Bruneis in the form of rice grains.(1)

 Many river valleys on the west coast of North Borneo were ruled by pengirans ("Pongian" in Kadazan) who were effectively the representatives of the Sultan of Brunei.
 The British Chartered Company had purchased almost all of these areas.